Cherol08/spring-react-contact-form/README.md

 # spring-react-contact-form

 A Full-stack Spring boot and React contact form with an in-memory database.

+## Java version

-This project is for demo purposes only.
+This project uses java version 11.